MrGrappleMan/Fynelium-NT/README.md

-Make Windows have better performance and functionality with a productive environment
+Make Windows have better performance and functionality with a productive environment.
+I only mainatin this for users who want to have a better device experience, but are unable to switch away from Windows to Bazzite

 I am not responsible for any data loss, malfunctioning or any kind of damage done to your device YOU have chosen to do this modification.
 Save all your work and make any backups